Fenglei Zhen Jiuzhou: Plot summary

-The story is set in 18th-century China during the Qing dynasty, continuing from after the events of the previous novel.
+The story is set in 18th-century China during the Qing dynasty, continuing after the events of the previous novel.
 Jiang Haitian and Gu Zhonglian have become the leading figures in the wulin.
-One day, they meet their nephew Ye Lingfeng, who seeks their help in rescuing the kidnapped Li Guangxia.
-Jiang Haitian takes Ye Lingfeng as his apprentice and agrees to assist.
+One day, they meet their nephew Ye Lingfeng, who seeks their help in rescuing a kidnapped Li Guangxia.
+Jiang Haitian takes Ye Lingfeng as his apprentice, and agrees to assist.
 Meanwhile, the Jiangs' daughter, Jiang Xiaofu, gets injured after clashing with Qi Shengyin and Yuchi Jiong.
 She is saved by Yuwen Xiong, who later also becomes her father's apprentice.
 Jiang Haitian resolves the dispute with Qi Shengyin and Yuchi Jiong, and enlists their help in saving Li Guangxia, whom he also takes as an apprentice.

-Jiang Haitian goes to warn the anti-Qing Heavenly Order Cult of an impending attack by Qing government forces but falls into a trap and nearly dies.
+Jiang Haitian goes to warn the anti-Qing Heavenly Order Cult of an impending attack by Qing government forces, but falls into a trap and nearly dies.
 After recovering, he takes the cult's deputy leader's son Lin Daoxuan as his apprentice.
 Soon after, Jiang Haitian is invited by the Beggar Clan to mediate a dispute, drawing him into a conflict involving three reclusive martial artists which he eventually resolves.

 Meanwhile, Ye Lingfeng reveals himself to be an impostor: his real identity is Ye Tingzong, the son of the Viceroy of Sichuan Ye Shaoqi.
 He has been impersonating Ye Lingfeng, who is believed to be dead, in order to infiltrate the Jiang family and aid the Qing government in destroying anti-Qing elements in the wulin.
 To conceal his identity, he frames Yuwen Xiong for injuring Qi Shengyin, resulting in Yuwen Xiong being expelled from the Jiang family.

 Around this time, Ye Shaoqi is leading Qing forces to suppress a rebellion at Xiaojinchuan.
 The wulin mobilises to support the rebels, and Ye Tingzong is selected to lead them.
-Concurrently, Jiang Haitian travels to Beijing to rescue his captured allies and soon learns of Ye Tingzong's true identity.
+Concurrently, Jiang Haitian travels to Beijing to rescue his captured allies and learns of Ye Tingzong's true identity.
 Overwhelmed by fury, he falls sick but reinstates Yuwen Xiong, makes him heir to the Jiang family, and sends him to Xiaojinchuan to expose Ye Tingzong's deceit.

 On his journey, Yuwen Xiong meets the real Ye Lingfeng, who has survived and now calls himself Ye Muhua to disassociate himself from the impostor.
 Together, they uncover Ye Tingzong's treachery and save the rebels from annihilation.
 Supported by their wulin allies, the rebels defeat Qing forces at Xiaojinchuan; both Ye Shaoqi and Ye Tingzong perish in battle.
 Peace is restored to the wulin.
-Jiang Haitian's four apprentices — Yuwen Xiong, Lin Daoxuan, Li Guangxia and Ye Muhua — finally reunite in triumph.
+Jiang Haitian's four apprentices — Yuwen Xiong, Lin Daoxuan, Li Guangxia and Ye Muhua — are reunited with their master in triumph.